A lined row of parked Metro bus vehicles

 What is Brisbane’s New Bus Network?

-Stage 1 of Brisbane Metro proposes to change parts of our bus network, primarily in the inner-city and south-eastern corridor.
 Brisbane’s New Bus Network details Council’s plan for the future of our buses, making our network simpler and delivering 160,000 additional trips per year.
+The new network will be implemented alongside the introduction of full Brisbane Metro services (M1 and M2).

 What is the 50 cent fares initiative?

+50 cent fares is an initiative of the State Government, which will commence on 5 August 2024 and run as a trial for six months.
 Council expects that this initiative will increase patronage on our bus network.
-As part of our negotiations with the State Government, we are seeking funding to deliver more services more often, to ensure our buses have capacity to absorb the additional patronage without overcrowding.
+As part of our agreement with the State Government, demand-responsive bus services will be funded by the State and operated by Council during the 50 cent fares trial.
+This will ensure our buses have capacity to absorb the additional patronage without overcrowding.

 Last updated:

 Brisbane City Council acknowledges this Country and its Traditional Custodians.
-We pay our respects to the Elders, those who have passed into the dreaming; those here today; those of tomorrow.
+We pay our respects to the Elders, those who have passed into the Dreaming; those here today; those of tomorrow.